Change is good. And don’t let anybody tell you otherwise.

 The impact of change

-In my consulting role, my focus is on change management from a Health and Public Services perspective.
+In my consulting role, my focus is on change management.
 My job is to look at the impact that change has on the people within an organization.
 I help them understand change and feel part of it, and I make sure they have all the information they need to know about it.
 At the end of the day, despite the best ideas and revolutionary technology, if people are against change, it won’t happen.

 Some of my favorite projects have been working on the citizen-facing online portals we’ve created on behalf of the government.
 Giving citizens the ability to request services with far greater ease has been hugely rewarding.
 And having access to Accenture’s depth and breadth of skills makes that job so much easier.
 I’m able to go into public-service client meetings and show them how our solutions work for other organizations.